open-telemetry/oteps/text/0161-telemetry-schema-and-resource.md

 - **Else if the Schema urls of the old and updating resources are compatible** **then the older resource will be converted to newer schema url and merged.**
-- Else this is a merging error (this is the case when the Schema URL of the old and updating resources are not empty and are different).
+- Else this is a merging error (this is the case when the Schema URL of the old and updating resources are not empty and are not compatible).

 ### Resource conversion logic